Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Databricks.SKU.md

 An Azure Databricks workspace has three available SKU types to support the compute demands of a workspace.

 The Trial SKU is a time-bound offer which has feature and compute limitations, making it unsuitable for production workloads.
 *NB* - The Trial SKU is a strong candidate for non-production or innovation workloads which can accept the tiers constraints.

 ## RECOMMENDATION

-Consider configuring Databricks workspaces to use either Standard or Premium tiers, dependant on the workload demands non-functional requirements (NFRs).
+Consider configuring Databricks workspaces to use either Standard or Premium tiers, dependant on the workload demands and non-functional requirements (NFRs).

 ## EXAMPLES